roy-ganz/toql/toql_guide/src/query-language/introduction.md

     SELECT id WHERE age = 12 OR age = 15

-The actual SQL depends not only of the query but also of the mapper.
+The actual SQL depends not only of the query but also of the mapper setup.